bahrus/xtal-sip/README.md

 });
 ```

+## Do we really need two mapping systems

+So I'm suggesting no less than two ways of mapping JS files here:

+1. A flat, streamable list of link tags, placed strategically to fit the loading sequence of files as flexibly as possible.
+2. A hierchical look-up that recognizes sub-scoping, all in one place.

+Having two potentially overlapping lists like this is admittedly [a bit irregular](https://www.youtube.com/watch?v=eOnTnQNNfvg).
+I can see ways one of these mapping systems could be used to auto-generate the other.
+Or maybe some uber mapping system, not recognized by the browser (like package-lock.json?) could be used to generate both.

+But I don't see a way around acknowledging the existence of both of these.

 An extra challenge posed by [shoelace.style](https://shoelace.style/?id=quick-start) and [ionic](https://ionicframework.com/docs/intro/cdn#ionic-framework-cdn) is that their CDN requires not one but two references -- one to a bundled js file, the other to a css file.
-I suspect other design libraries built with Stencil will follow suit (and probably has).
+I suspect other design libraries built with Stencil will follow suit (and probably have).

-It's also been my experience that, with web components, referencing a css file that needs to be made outside the ShadowDOM, [when it comes to fonts](https://github.com/bahrus/scratch-box) is a common need.
+It's also been my experience that, with web components, [when it comes to fonts](https://github.com/bahrus/scratch-box), referencing a css file that needs to be placed outside any ShadowDOM is a common need.

-How should we modify the dynamicImport function to accommodate both a js reference and a css reference that needs to be added (say) to document.head?
+How should we modify the conditionalImport function to accommodate both a js reference and a css reference that needs to be added (say) to document.head?

 This is subject to change as the CSS/stylesheet/constructible stylesheet proposals flap in the wind, but I'm thinking: